jwsohn612/fairSBP/README.md

 ### Implementation

-Here is an example to implement the main script; running our model (fairSBP) for Scenario II on Adult data where the trade-off parameter is 0.9.
+Here is an example to implement the main script; running our model (fairSBP) for separation in Scenario II on Adult data where the trade-off parameter is 0.9.
 Note the 'datasets' and 'utils' directories should be appropriately placed.

 ```console
 my@com:~ $ python run_script.py --data-name adult --fair-type eo --scenario-type 2 --method fairSBP --plambda 0.9
 ```

 To implement other models, refer to the scripts in 'models'.
+The figures and tables in the manuscript are based on the calculated scores.
+To reproduce the results, one may need to find the Pareto frontiers for the produced metrics.